 - Frontend Views: How to Display Multicurrency (Currency Switcher) in your WooCommerce Shop?

 WooCommerce stores with delivery locations across multiple countries need to enable payment options in multiple currencies.
-The WooCommerce multi currency switcher module of the Booster plugin lets store owners do that.
+The WooCommerce multi-currency plugin (currency switcher) of the Booster plugin lets store owners do that.
 You can set all significantly-used currencies of the world for your store with it.

-The module allows administrators to set currency rates automatically (through the Currency Exchange Rate module) as well as manually.
+The plugin allows administrators to set currency rates automatically (through the Currency Exchange Rate plugin) as well as manually.
 With this feature, one can set multicurrency payment options storewide, or on a per-product basis.

 Besides the above, administrators can enable:

 - Rounding the converted price (from store’s default to the customer’s preferred currency);

 - Currency-switching for shipping cost (including table rate shipping);

 - Currency-switching for coupons;